Watching, Reasoning, and Searching: A Video Deep Research Benchmark on Open Web for Agentic Video Reasoning: Introduction

 However, in real use, videos often carry decisive clues.
 User questions about videos are typically open-domain factoid questions: the knowledge to be verified does not directly appear in the video or its title, but is distributed across large and dynamically changing web corpora; meanwhile, the key clues relevant to the question lie along the video timeline and must be extracted through cross-frame association.
 In this research pattern, videos provide localized visual cues, and webpages provide verifiable answers—yet it is not directly covered by existing deep research benchmarks that take text as input \cite{wei2025browsecomp}, nor by video benchmarks that assume evidence is closed within the video \cite{li2024mvbench,fang2024mmbench,zhou2025mlvu}.

 Based on these gaps, we propose \method{}, the first open-domain benchmark that systematically evaluates video deep research.
 As shown in \autoref{fig:vdr_case}, we extend deep research to an open-domain factoid question answering setting conditioned on video: models must extract and compose visual anchors from multiple frames \cite{yang2025longvt,chen2025lvagent,zhang2025deep}, use browser-based search to locate candidate evidence on the open web \cite{wei2025browsecomp,wu2025webwalker,li2025webthinker,chen2025learning,zheng2025deepresearcher}, and perform multi-hop reasoning in the joint evidence space of videos and webpages to output a unique and verifiable answer \cite{liang2025video}.
 To support this setting, we explicitly incorporate an interactive web search process into the task definition and adopt annotation and strict quality control over diverse real-world scenarios to systematically remove samples that can be answered by the video alone or by webpages alone, making the combined capability of video understanding, web search, and evidence-based reasoning the core evaluation target \cite{yao2022react,gao2023retrieval}.
-Based on VideoDR, we evaluate mainstream models under both the Workflow and Agentic paradigms \cite{liu2025advances}, including closed-source models GPT-4o \cite{hurst2024gpt} and Gemini-3-pro-preview \cite{team2023gemini}, as well as open-source models MiniCPM-V 4.5 \cite{yu2025minicpm}, Qwen3-Omni-30B-A3B \cite{Qwen3-Omni}, and InternVL3.5-14B \cite{wang2025internvl3}, and conduct comprehensive performance and error analyses along three dimensions: difficulty, video duration, and semantic domain.
+Based on VideoDR, we evaluate mainstream models under both the Workflow and Agentic paradigms~\citep{liu2025advances}.
+The evaluated models include closed-source models Gemini-3.1-pro-preview~\citep{google2026gemini31propreview} and GPT-5.4~\citep{openai2026gpt54}, as well as open-source models Qwen3.5-35B-A3B~\citep{qwen2026qwen35}, InternVL3.5-14B~\citep{wang2025internvl35}, Gemma-4-31B-it~\citep{googledeepmind2026gemma4}, and GLM-4.6V-Flash~\citep{zai2025glm46vflash}.
+We conduct comprehensive performance and error analyses along three dimensions: difficulty, video duration, and semantic domain.

 \paragraph{Our main contributions are as follows:}

 \begin{itemize}[leftmargin=15pt] \item[\ding{182}] \textbf{Video Deep Research Task}: We first define the Video Deep Research task, shifting video understanding from closed-context perception to active, multi-hop search and reasoning on the open web anchored by video cues.